secretfader/apogee/Readme.md

 What if you want to slowly roll out new features, or change the content that's delivered at different endpoints?
 Never fear: building a versioned API on top of Express is easy with Apogee.

-Apex was developed by humans at [Original Machine](http://originalmachine.com), for their social jukebox/music licensing app, [Mixdown](http://mixdown.co), so you know it's stable &mdash; because we tossed it into production almost immediately!
+Apogee was developed by humans at [Original Machine](http://originalmachine.com), for their social jukebox/music licensing app, [Mixdown](http://mixdown.co), so you know it's stable &mdash; because we tossed it into production almost immediately!

 ## Installation

 ```
-npm install apex
+npm install apogee
 ```

 ## Usage